phillipuniverse/phillipuniverse.github.com/_posts/2012-04-21-Deploying-Broadleaf-on-Heroku.md

 ---
 layout: post
 title: Deploying Broadleaf Commerce on Heroku
-tags: programming, Java, Broadleaf, Spring, Maven
+tags: programming, java, broadleaf, work
 ---

 This post is exactly what the title says; a short how-to to deploy [Broadleaf](http://www.broadleafcommerce.org) to Heroku, a popular cloud platform.
-This has been done with the Braodleaf 1.6.0 and all the CLI commands were run on OSX, but the commands should be 1-1 for Linux.
+This has been done with the Broadleaf 1.6.0 and all the CLI commands were run on OSX, but the commands should be 1-1 for Linux.
 If you use Windows, you're gonna have a bad time.

 First, let's pop open a command line and build the archetype with maven with the following command: